tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-expanded_outline.md

 Even though some of his disciples carried on his message, they carried it to smaller and smaller audiences.
 ```

+#### Check Out Some MLK!

 To really understand this music requires a knowledge of American History.
 The web and your local library give you access to a lot of this information, totally for free.

+1. Listen to Alabama and A Love Supreme - right now!
+2. Find one or more videos of Martin Luther King's speeches and marches and watch them
+3. Listen to Alabama and A Love Supreme again, with these particular forms fresh in your memory

+I wager you will never be the same!

 ### First Four Talking Heads Albums